mykter/aws-security-cert-service-notes/README.md

         + AWS managed CMKs you have no control over.
 Customer managed ones you can set policies.
         + Imported CMKs can be deleted immediately and can have an expiry time.
         + 1000 CMKs per region
-        + Keys are region-specific
-        - Key rotation
+        + Keys are region-specific.
+For a [multi-region solution](https://aws.amazon.com/blogs/security/how-to-use-the-new-aws-encryption-sdk-to-simplify-data-encryption-and-improve-application-availability/), encrypt a single data key under CMKs in different regions.
+        + Customer controlled CMKs can be enabled/disabled
+        + Automatic annual key rotation can be enabled for customer controlled keys that don't use imported key material.
     * Custom key store
         + Uses CloudHSM
         + Can't import or automatically rotate keys - otherwise the same management as normal key stores